itsjoekent/friendbank-markey/README.md

 - [ ] validations.notAuthorized
 - [ ] validations.wrongCampaign

-* Intercept outgoing network traffic from Container
-* Communicate via FS
-* Two modes
- * Proxy --> Request & Response written to file
- * Mock --> Set a mock response to a request, track if the endpoint is hit
-* NodeJS library for easy usage
-* Unless test is specified, defaults to proxy with no IO operations

 # Milestone 1

 - Allow Ed Markey supporters to update their pages